Al-Fath Mosque: History

+Current mosque

 Later, a new mosque was established on the same place by Arab Contractors, and inaugurated on February 22, 1990, by the former president of Egypt Hosni Mubarak during the celebration of Isra and Miraj.
-Newly founded mosque was named as "Al-Fath" which means "the conquest" in the Islamic context, and designed by the architect Hussein Bikri.
+The newly founded mosque was named as "Al-Fath" which means "the conquest" in the Islamic context, and designed by the architect Hussein Bikri.
 The name Alwad 'Anan is also still being used.
+The 2000 m2 mosque has capacity for 5,000 worshipers.

 Arab Spring

 Two days after the August 2013 Rabaa massacre on August 14, 2013, supporters of Muhammad Morsi gathered together in the Ramses Square and the neighboring area of the mosque.
 When the police clashed with the demonstrators, some of them fled into the mosque and the place had eventually turned into a hospital for the injured.
 Next day morning, the police raided the mosque, and arrested the demonstrators before it was shut down.
 The incident is referred to as the Second Ramses Incident.